unagpal/Classet/README.md

 # Classet
-Web application with investment price predictions across asset classes utilizing regression and an underlying mean-inversion philosophy; incorporates R, HTML, CSS, and Javascript
+Web application with investment price predictions across asset classes utilizing regression and an underlying mean-inversion philosophy; incorporates R, HTML, CSS, and Javascript.

 Our basic investment approach is intelligent mean-reversion analysis.
 We believe that the best assets to invest in are those that demonstrate an upward long-term trend; have a downward short-term trend, though depreciation has recently ceased (by mean inversion, these asset prices are at their trough, making now the optimal time to invest); and are undervalued, as determined by historical analysis and comparison with other markets.
 To accurately identify these assets, we analyze long-term trends (over the last two years), short-term trends (over the last month), and interrelationships between various asset classes.